 All racing events are free and open to the public.
-The Birds of Prey racecourse has a mid-mountain finish area and, depending on snow conditions, can be accessed by shuttle bus service, with snowshoes, skis or snowboards.
+The Birds of Prey racecourse has a mid-mountain finish area and, depending on snow conditions, can be accessed by shuttle bus service, with snowshoes, skis or snowboards (conditions permitting).
 Concessions and restrooms are available at the Red Tail Finish Stadium.

 PARKING & GETTING TO THE RED TAIL FINISH STADIUM: